ndim/freemcan/README.rst

   * We wanted it to be Free Software.
   * MCA is the acronym for Multi Channel Analyzer which is the common term for the device.
-  * "freemca" produced a few hits on Google. "freemcan" did not, so brand name collision wise an unused word appeared to be wise to choose.
+  * "freemca" produced a few hits on Google. "freemcan" did not.
+    Brand name collision wise, an unused word appeared to be the better choice.